What is HRA & how to Calculate HRA Exemption in India

 18,000

-With the increase in salary coupled with the changes to salary structure increases your taxable HRA amount from Rs.
-18,000 to Rs.
-46,000.
+With the increase in salary, coupled with the changes to the salary structure, your taxable HRA amount increases from ₹18,000 to ₹46,000.

-Your taxable income reduces by Rs.
-3.38 Lakhs in this scenario.
+Your taxable income reduces by ₹3.38 Lakhs in this scenario.

-So, you can see HRA and rent payment can help reduce your taxable income to a great extent.
-However, you may have to recalculate your HRA exemption more than once even if your income stays the same if your salary includes turnover based commission.
+So, you can see that HRA and rent payment can help reduce your taxable income to a great extent.
+However, you may have to recalculate your HRA exemption more than once, even if your income stays the same, if your salary includes turnover-based commission.

-Since you cannot predict the amount of commission income you will receive through the year, you will need to recalculate HRA at the end of the financial year.
+Since you cannot predict the amount of commission income you will receive throughout the year, you will need to recalculate HRA at the end of the financial year.

-How New Tax Regime Impacts Your HRA Exemption
+How the New Tax Regime Impacts Your HRA Exemption

-With the launch of the new tax regime under Section 115BAC of the Income Tax Act, salaried taxpayers are now free to opt between the present (old) tax regime and the new, concessional tax regime.
-But it should be remembered that House Rent Allowance (HRA) exemption is not provided under the new regime.
+With the launch of the new tax regime under Section 115BAC of the Income Tax Act, salaried taxpayers are now free to opt for either the old tax regime or the new tax regime.
+However, note that the new tax regime is the default, and the House Rent Allowance (HRA) exemption is not provided under it.

-In order to choose the more advantageous tax regime, follow these steps:
+In order to choose the more advantageous tax regime, consider the following:

 • Whether HRA forms part of your salary structure